DiTEC-project/pyaerial/README.md

     )

 Part of the [`rule_extraction.py`](aerial/rule_extraction.py) script.
-Extracts association rules from a trained AutoEncoder using the Aerial algorithm.
+Extracts association rules from a trained AutoEncoder using the Aerial+ algorithm.

 **Parameters**: